 UK: The contents of this communication, which have been prepared by and are the sole responsibility of Westpac Banking Corporation London and Westpac Europe Limited.
-Westpac (a) has its principal place of business in the United Kingdom at Camomile Court, 23 Camomile Street, London EC3A 7LL, and is registered at Cardiff in the UK (as Branch No. BR00106), and (b) authorised and regulated by the Australian Prudential Regulation Authority in Australia.
+Westpac (a) has its principal place of business in the United Kingdom at Camomile Court, 23 Camomile Street, London EC3A 7LL, and is registered at Cardiff in the UK (as Branch No. BRO0106), and (b) authorised and regulated by the Australian Prudential Regulation Authority in Australia.
 Westpac is authorised in the United Kingdom by the Prudential Regulation Authority.
 Westpac is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
 Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
-Westpac Europe Limited is a company registered in England (number 05660023) and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Westpac Europe Limited is a company registered in England (number 05660023) and is authorised by the Prudential Regulation Authority.

 This communication is being made only to and is directed at (a) persons who have professional experience in matters relating to investments who fall within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "Order") or (b) high net worth entities, and other persons to whom it may otherwise lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
 Any person who is not a relevant person should not act or rely on this communication or any of its contents.
 The investments to which this communication relates are only available to and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such investments will be engaged in only with, relevant persons.
+Any person who is not a relevant person should not act or rely upon this communication or any of its contents.
+In the same way, the information contained in this communication is intended for "eligible counterparties" and "professional clients" as defined by the rules of the Financial Conduct Authority and is not intended for "retail clients".
+With this in mind, Westpac expressly prohibits you from passing on the information in this communication to any third party.
+In particular this communication and, in each case, any copies thereof may not be taken, transmitted or distributed, directly or indirectly into any restricted jurisdiction.
+This communication is made in compliance with the Market Abuse Regulation (Regulation(EU) 596/2014).